kyleryder/Personal-Projects/README.md

-# UMD-Projects
+# Personal-Projects
-Projects done with the University of Maryland College Park CS curriculum
+Projects done in spare time or through extracurricular activities at the UMD College Park CS Curriculum.
+Typically consists of files or small projects, bigger projects will hopefully have their own directories.